rememberSoftwares/yacana/README.md

 ## Key Features

-* Link tasks together to create workflows
+* 🔗 Link tasks together to create workflows
-* Tool calling for every LLMs
+* 🧰 Tool calling for every LLMs
-* Multi-agents autonomous chat
+* 🤖 Multi-agents autonomous chat
-* Ready to use in minutes
+* 🚀 Ready to use in minutes

-*Yacana is free and open source under MIT license.*

 Be ready in minutes!

 ▶️▶️▶️ [Start by reading the documentation here](https://remembersoftwares.github.io/yacana/). ◀️◀️◀️

+*Yacana is free and open source under MIT license.*
+If you like Yacana consider giving a star to the repo!
+Opensource projects need your help! ⭐
 ---

 ## Installation